Ghuganiks/watch-website/README.md

 # watch-website
-Basic landind-page on html and css
+Basic landing-page on html and css